samuelparkin1/samuelparkin1.github.io/Deliverables/README.md

 <a name="Sitemap"></a>
 ### Sitemap.
- The below site map helps illistate the flow and content of my portfolio.
+ The below site map helps illustrate the flow and content of my portfolio.

- The content on the **Home page** shares with the vistor who I am and that i'm an expiring Dev IT professional.
-I have used my wording in the content to show my personailty as someone who is friendly and approachable.
+ The content on the **Home page** shares with the visitor who I am and that I am an expiring Dev IT professional.
+I have used my wording in the content to show my personality as someone who is friendly and approachable.

-Within the **Experience** page I have show cased my IT skills by sharing my knowegle within different coding lagages and coding practices.
+Within the **Experience** page I have showcased my IT skills by sharing my knowledge within different coding languages and coding practices.
 It also shares my previous work history and abilities and goes on to sharing a link to a PDF of my resume.

-The **Blog** pages shows 5 of my latest interests within the IT space.
+The **Blog** pages show 5 of my latest interests within the IT space.

-Finally, on the **Connect** page shows where to find links to professional accounts such Github and LinkedIn and also an email address so I can be conntacted directly.
+Finally, on the **Connect** page shows where to find links to professional accounts such GitHub and LinkedIn and also an email address so I can be contacted directly.

 <img src="docs\Site_Map\Site_map.png" alt="site_map" width=""/>